dilleswari1234/TSD_NET/README.md

 Our approach leverages a hybrid architecture where **frame-level** and **clip-level** embeddings are extracted and fused through **bi-directional GRU (Bi-GRU)** layers, followed by classification layers for sound event detection.

 ### 🔑 Key Features
-- ✅ Support for **Strong+ dataset** with strong temporal annotations and negative samples
+- ✅ Support for **Strong and Strong+ dataset** with strong temporal annotations and negative samples
 - 🎵 Extraction of both **frame-level** and **clip-level** embeddings
 - 🧩 Flexible backbone: **CNN14** and **ConvNeXt** feature extractors
 - 📊 Evaluation with multiple metrics: **F1-score**, **Accuracy**, and **Error Rate**